paichiwo/Hangman_GUI/README.md

 When the round completes, the game will ask if the user wishes to find the meaning of the word.

+## **Contributing**

+Contributions are always welcome and appreciated!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or pull request on the GitHub repository.

+To contribute, please follow these steps:

+1. Fork the repository to your own GitHub account.
+2. Clone the repository to your local machine.
+3. Create a new branch for your changes.
+4. Make your changes and commit them with clear commit messages.
+5. Push your changes to your forked repository.
+6. Open a pull request to the main repository.

+Please ensure that your code is well-documented, tested, and follows the existing code style and guidelines.
+By contributing, you agree to release your code under the same MIT license as the original code.

 ## Authors

 Lukasz Zerucha - [https://github.com/paichiwo](https://github.com/paichiwo)